You can join or renew your 2024 membership now.

 You'll need to send your completed club membership form to the address supplied on the form, along with a cheque for the membership fee and a SAE.

 You will receive your club membership card and an AMCA membership application form signed by a Pre-65 Motocross Club official.
 At this point you can either fill out the AMCA form and send it off (or complete an on-line application) and you'll receive your AMCA race license, which is valid from the beginning of January to the end of December.
 Alternatively, if you are going to do less than 3 scrambles it would be cheaper to purchase a Day AMCA licence.
-This can be done by circling "Yes" next to "Do you need a day AMCA licence?" when sending your entry form to the race secretary (more about entry forms below).
+This cost will be automatically calculated when entering Pre65 meetings online.

 Why do I need an AMCA license?

 The Pre-65 Motocross Club is affiliated with the AMCA and race meetings are run in-line with AMCA regulations.
-As part of your AMCA license, you will be provided with insurance.
-You will not be allowed to race without an AMCA race license, you must have an annual AMCA licence or a day licence.
+All competetors and officals are insuranced for the duration of the meeting by the AMCA.
+You will not be allowed to race without an AMCA annual race license, or a day licence.

 I've got my Pre-65 Motocross Club membership and AMCA race license.
 How do I enter for a race meeting?